Education in Kenya: Accessibility concerns in ECD education

 The accessibility of education is influenced by four main factors: poverty, regional and gender disparities, policy framework, and the HIV/AIDS pandemic.
 In 2002, roughly 56% of the population lived in poverty.
 The people living in these conditions are also unable to acquire proper dietary needs, medical needs, and a clean and stable habitat.
 The children who are born into these conditions are predisposed to the disadvantaged access of education specifically to ECD.
 Not only can this influence their access to education, it can also influence their growth and development.
 While the government tries to offer some support, a majority of the costs associated with education are covered solely by the parents.
 Many of the families that are living in poverty are unable to afford to send their children to school.

+In today’s highly competitive and challenge-ridden world, education can play a vital role in developing people’s characters development and promoting levels of personal growth needed to survive and thrive.
+Unlike uneducated people, person who pass successfully through the education system undergo experiences that often expose them to diverse cultures, worldviews, and ideas that will help foster global awareness, empathy, and vital skills needed to interact with diverse people, collaborate, learn, and pursue successful lives.
+In other words, it provides a sense of self-discovery and helps people form their values, beliefs, and identities.
+However, education as it exists today has its limitations, including following a standardized curriculum that leaves little room for personal interests and individualized learning (Schlegel et al., 2019).
+Such factors affect creativity and often prevent people from pursuing their unique passions and talents.
+Also, marginalized groups may not access education due to economic disparities that affect their opportunities for personal growth and success.
+In the 21st century, education is evolving, and lifelong learning continues to be relevant as many people adapt to the ever-changing technologies and industries.
+Online courses and self-directed learning are common today, and they offer flexibility but need strong self-discipline.
+Generally, education is a stepping stone to a meaningful life as it equips one with various skills and broadens horizons.
+It is only one part of the journey to success and personal fulfilment in today's changing world.